noirgif/blog/source/_posts/last-day.md

 We are facing a giant dragon -- given that all dragons are large -- to fight our ways up the tower.

 The tower of Yggdrasil is still looking down upon the world from the center today.
-Modeled after the boundary tower in Amakusa, Tokyo, which is birthplace of the predecessor of this game, Yggdrasil is a lofty tower, too.
+Modeled after the boundary tower in Amakusa, Tokyo, which is the birthplace of a phenomenal VRMMO game, Yggdrasil is a lofty tower, too.

-*A needle piercing into the space.*
+*Like a needle piercing into the space.*

  A crystal one, though, to fit in the overall fantasy art style of the Second.
 And like the boundary tower, Yggdrasil boasts a whole lot of floors -- 1000 of them, to be exact -- crammed with all kinds of monsters and challenges.